tc39/proposal-signals/README.md

 Signal algorithms need to reference certain global state.
 This state is global for the entire thread, or "agent".

 - `computing`: The innermost computed or effect Signal currently being reevaluated due to a `.get` or `.run` call, or `undefined`.
 Initially `undefined`.
-- `notifying`: Boolean denoting whether there is an `notify` callback currently executing.
+- `frozen`: Boolean denoting whether there is a callback currently executing which requires that the graph not be modified.
 Initially `false`.
 - `generation`: An incrementing integer, starting at 0, used to track how current a value is while avoiding circularities.

 ### The `Signal` namespace